Written byFrances Yang

-Here is the guidance to fix read-only Seagate external hard drive with Disk Utility:
+Here is the guidance to fix the read-only Seagate external hard drive with Disk Utility:

-- Select the read-only Seagate external hard drive on the left window.
+2. Select the read-only Seagate external hard drive on the left window of Disk Utility.

 Solution 2: Reformat Seagate external hard drive

-However, if Disk Utility fails to fix read-only Seagate external hard drive, the last thing you can try to remove write protection from Seagate external hard drives would be reformatting.
+If Disk Utility fails to fix the read-only Seagate external hard drive, the last thing you can try to remove write protection from Seagate external hard drives would be reformatting.
 Reformatting will assign a new file system to this disk, consequently, the Seagate external hard drive issue could be fixed.

 But before you go ahead to erase this disk, you should know that reformatting will wipe the files on this hard drive.
-Thus, you are advised to check if you have a copy of data back in the first place , or you can recover data from this external hard drive with iBoysoft Mac data recovery to avoid data loss.
+Thus, you'd better check if you have data backup first, or you can recover lost data on the Seagate external hard drive with iBoysoft Mac Data Recovery to avoid data loss.

-- Select the read-only Seagate external hard drive in the left sidebar.
+- Select the read-only Seagate external hard drive in the left sidebar of Disk Utility.

-- Click Erase in the top center of Disk Utility.
+- Click the Erase button in the top center of Disk Utility.

 - Click Erase to confirm this operation.